cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Soheil 03/08/2020 15:09:40
 I have a humanoid robot which is something like a modified version of robotis op3.
 When I change its rotation, the robot surprisingly happens to face ridiculous problems.
 For example, its joints start to take apart or merge into each other.
 Does anyone has any idea about this?

-##### Shadow 03/08/2020 20:38:25
+##### Kormit 03/08/2020 20:38:25
 When ever I open the velocity tab in the hierarchy window of a solid node with no physics node (NULL), webots crashes.

 ##### Stefania Pedrazzi [Cyberbotics] 03/09/2020 07:06:55
-`@Shadow` could you please write a bug report in GitHub and provide a sample world where you can reproduce this crash? [https://github.com/cyberbotics/webots/issues/new/choose](https://github.com/cyberbotics/webots/issues/new/choose) I checked a couple of worlds on Linux with the latest Webots version but everything works fine for me
+`@Kormit` could you please write a bug report in GitHub and provide a sample world where you can reproduce this crash? [https://github.com/cyberbotics/webots/issues/new/choose](https://github.com/cyberbotics/webots/issues/new/choose) I checked a couple of worlds on Linux with the latest Webots version but everything works fine for me

 `@Soheil` how do you change the rotation of the robot?
 Usually when changing the position or rotation of a robot from the controller program it is recommended to reset the physics to avoid this kind of issues (see [https://www.cyberbotics.com/doc/reference/supervisor#wb\_supervisor\_node\_reset\_physics](https://www.cyberbotics.com/doc/reference/supervisor#wb_supervisor_node_reset_physics))